engelen/bulk-actions-select-all/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds an option to the admin posts and terms overviews to select all items (instead of just items on the current page) to bulk delete/restore posts and bulk delete terms.
-Supports CPTs and custom taxonomies.
+Adds an option to the admin posts and terms overview pages to select all items (instead of just the ones on the current page) to apply bulk actions.
+"Trash", "Restore", "Delete", and custom bulk actions are supported.
+Supports both CPTs and custom taxonomies.

 == Description ==